MM120-i/MovieApp---MediaMixUp/README.md

-Explore the world of entertainment with GamersWatch and discover your favorite movies with ease.
+Explore the world of entertainment with MediaMixUp and discover your favorite movies with ease.
 Whether you're a movie buff or a gaming enthusiast, this application has something for everyone.